Group-3-SEM/Group-3/Use Cases/use-case-2.md

-# USE CASE: 2 Produce a Report on the Population of a Given Area
+# USE CASE: 2 Produce a Report on the Population of all the Countries in the World by Largest to Smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Employee* I want *to produce a report on the population of a given area*.
+As an *Employee* I want *to produce a report on the population of all the Countries in the World by Largest to Smallest*.

 ### Scope